 Blue Care provides general and post-acute nursing care in your home, treating and monitoring medically diagnosed clinical conditions.
 Our home nurses can also review your medications and conduct dementia assessments.
 And if you’re coming out of hospital, we will work with your medical team to develop a care and support plan that meets your needs.

-As well as in-home wound care nursing, Blue Care operates specialised wound care clinics at Redcliffe and at the University of the Sunshine Coast at Sippy Downs.
+As well as in-home wound care nursing, Blue Care operates specialised wound care clinics at Blue Care Redcliffe Community Care and at Blue Care Caloundra Community Care.
 These clinics are led by nurse practitioners and provide expert wound management for clients with complex acute and chronic wounds.

-At Sippy Downs there is also access to podiatrists and dietitians who have a special interest in wound care.
 Patients often benefit from a weekly visit to the clinic, to augment the care they receive during home visits.
-Call our Customer Service team on 1300 932 861 for more information.
+Call our Customer Service team on 1300 258 322 for more information.